sabago/pysph/docs/source/getting_started.rst

 But what if we wanted to change the final time or time step for the run?
-If we have a GPU available, we might want to accelerate computations by taking advantage of the processing power available to us and visualize the results live.
-It turns out that the Solver is configurable from the command through use of the recommended application (:doc:`application`) interface.
+If we have a GPU available, we might want to accelerate computations by taking advantage of the processing power available to us.
+Moreover, we would like to visualize the results live.
+This and many more options are configurable from the command line through the use of the recommended application (see :doc:`application`) interface.

 .. _PyOpenCL: http://mathema.tician.de/software/pyopencl
 .. _Numpy: http://numpy.scipy.org/